ClusterLabs/PAF/fencing.md

 ## I/O fencing using SNMP

-The fencing method allows you to shutdown an ethernet port on a manageable switch using the SNMP protocol.
+This fencing method allows you to shutdown an ethernet port on a manageable switch using the SNMP protocol.
 This is useful to cut all accesses to the world to your node-to-fence or its iSCSI access to datas.